 Unconditional promises to give (pledges receivable) are recognized at fair value in the period received.
 Unconditional promises to give that will be collected beyond one year are reported at the present value of the anticipated cash flows.
-An allowance for uncollectible amounts of \$70,000 has been recorded as of June 30, 2020.
+An allowance for uncollectible amounts of \$20,000 and \$70,000 has been recorded as of June 30, 2021 and June 30, 2020, respectively.
 Pledges are reviewed on an individual basis to determine if they are collectible.
 Donors are contacted on pledges that have not performed in accordance with their agreement to determine if they are collectable.